equinor/webviz-subsurface/webviz-subsurface.md

 which case has been run.

 The fluid type is determined by the column name suffixes, either (_OIL or _GAS).
-This suffix is removed and a `FLUID` column is added to be used as a filter or selector.
+This suffix is removed and a `FLUID_ZONE` column is added to be used as a filter or selector.
+Volumes from the Water zone will be calculated if Total volumes are included.

+Property columns (e.g. PORO, SW) are automatically computed from the data as long as relevant volumetric columns are present.
+NET volume and NTG can be computed from a FACIES column by defining which facies are non-net.

 Input can be given either as aggregated `csv` files or as ensemble name(s) defined in `shared_settings` (with volumetric `csv` files stored per realization).